dzarista/fboss/arista/util/pm-configs/GeneratePmConfigs/README.md

 ### PM Unit Config

 Vast majority of the config is PM unit focused.
-This provides higher dedgree of code reusability in case multiple platforms share similar PM unit configurations;
+This provides higher degree of code reusability in case multiple platforms share similar PM unit configurations;
 the overarching idea is that the PlatformConfig can be created by "glueing together" multiple standalone PM units (by using the `addPmUnitConfigs` function) with minimal